-At NS stations you can buy paper tickets as well as buying/loading an OV-chip card.
-This can be done at either the (1) Tickets & Service counters or using the (2) yellow and blue ticket machines.
-Note, there are some payment limitations to both.
+This can be done at either (1) the Tickets & Service counters or using (2) the NS train ticket machines.

-The ticket machine has a touch screen interface with an English language option (click the flag in the bottom left-hand corner).
-The homepage has been changed to gear it more for OV-chip card use.
-For paper tickets touch "I don't have an OV-chip card" then press "paper tickets".
-For precise instructions with more screenshots see here.
-Once you get to the paper ticket screen it looks like this:
+The NS ticket machine has a touch screen interface with an English language option (click the British flag in the bottom left-hand corner).
+It looks like this:

-The machine covers all domestic routes - you just need to choose your destination from an alphabetic list.
+The machine covers all domestic routes - you just need to choose your destination from an alphabetical list.
 If required, you can also change the "from" station by clicking on its box.
-The machine also sells international tickets (without seat reservation) to Belgium, Luxembourg plus selected destinations in Germany.